-For 2013, each non-employee director then serving received, subject to the deferral described below, an annual grant, on the date of our annual meeting of shareholders, of the number of shares of our common stock equal to \$175,000 with the amount of any fractional share paid in cash.
-In 2013, each then non-employee director received 2,248 phantom shares based on the market price of \$77.83 per share pursuant to this grant.
-Non-employee directors who were appointed after the date of the 2013 annual meeting of shareholders received, subject to the deferral described below, the equity grant prorated based on the actual start date of their term.
+For 2014, each non-employee director then serving or elected at the annual meeting of shareholders received, subject to the deferral described below, an annual grant, on the date of our annual meeting of shareholders, of the number of shares of our common stock equal to \$175,000 with the amount of any fractional share paid in cash.
+In 2014, each such non-employee director received 1,656 deferred shares based on the market price of \$105.67 per share pursuant to this grant.
 Each annual grant of common stock is deferred for a minimum of five years from the date of grant (or in the case of grants made after the annual meeting of shareholders, five years from the date of the annual meeting of shareholders that immediately precedes the date of grant).
 The shares of common stock, along with the cash dividends accrued thereon, will not be distributed until the earlier of the expiration of such deferral period or the date on which a director ceases to be a member of the Board.

-In addition, each non-employee director has an obligation to own at least \$400,000 of our common stock by no later than the fifth anniversary of the date such director became a member of the Board.
+In addition, each non-employee director has an obligation to own at least \$500,000 of our common stock by no later than the fifth anniversary of the date such director became a member of the Board.
 Other than Messrs.
-Hay and Short and Ms. Tallett, who joined the Board in 2013, each non-employee director owns stock in excess of the stock ownership requirements.
+Hay and Short and Ms. Tallett, who joined the Board in 2013, and Mr. Clark who was elected to the Board in 2014, each non-employee director owns stock in excess of the stock ownership requirements.